top of page

 Image by Toby Sakata

-HELP IMPROVE THE LIVES OF BILLIONS OF FISH
+HELP IMPROVE THE LIVES OF BILLIONS OF FISHES

 We work to improve the lives of farmed fishes by researching, testing, and then implementing high-impact welfare improvements, particularly in high-production informal economies like India.
 Our ultimate goal is improving the lives of billions of farmed fishes—your support is a fundamental part of achieving that impact.